 And it’s not limited to the stifle.
-Recently-published studies have found novel applications for NeedleView, including:
+Recently-published studies have found novel applications for the needleoscopy modality and NeedleView, including:

 - Navicular bursa: A 2015 study³ explored direct and transthecal approaches to the navicular bursa using Biovision’s NeedleView scope.
 Among its conclusions: “Needle endoscopy offers a reliable technique to evaluate the navicular bursa and may complement or replace other diagnostic modalities in horses with lameness localized to the navicular region.”

-- Paranasal sinus: A 2018 study4 explored the use of Biovision’s NeedleView camera in conjunction with a 2mm flexible endoscope for standing, conscious evaluation of the paranasal sinus.
-The conclusion: “Minimally invasive sinoscopy was readily performed without relevant complications in standing horses.
+- Paranasal sinus: A 2020 study4 explored the use of Biovision’s NeedleView camera in conjunction with a 2mm flexible endoscope for standing, conscious evaluation of the paranasal sinus.
+The conclusion: “Minimally invasive sinuscopy was readily performed without relevant complications in standing horses.
 A thorough evaluation of most sinus structures was obtained only using the frontal and the rostral maxillary portals.”

 1 Frisbie DD, Barrett MF, McIlwraith CW, and Ullmer J. Diagnostic stifle joint arthroscopy using a needle arthroscope in standing horses.
 Vet Surg.
 2014 Jan;43(1):12-8. doi: 10.1111/j.1532-950X.2013.12068.x.
 Epub 2013 Oct 31.